mozilla/addons/docs/server/push-duty.rst

 Our infrastructure automates pushing the tags to stage once the tags have been pushed up to the repository.

-The only required step is to check that the tag has deployed by looking out for the automated push messages in the irc channel.
+The only required step is to check that the tag has deployed by looking out for the automated push messages in the internal slack channel.

 You can also check ``/__version__`` or ``/__frontend_version__`` on a given service which shows the currently deployed revision and tag e.g: